Pixel (973) 784-8402

 Workers’ Compensation Benefits

-When you’re injured at work, the workers’ comp benefits you’re entitled to include:
+When you’re injured on the job, the workers’ comp benefits you’re entitled to include:

 • Reasonable and necessary medical expenses